Mitri45/stay-home-works/src/components/content/EducationEn.md

 * [NatGeo Kids](https://www.natgeokids.com/ "NatGeo Kids") - National Geographic project for young children, with which they can better know the nature and planet Earth.

+* [freeCodeCamp](https://www.freecodecamp.org/ "freeCodeCamp") - nonprofit community that helps you learn to code by completing coding challenges and building projects.
+You'll also earn verified certifications along the way.

 * [Kadenze](https://www.kadenze.com/courses/ "Kadenze") - Kadenze partners with leading universities and institutions across the globe to provide world-class online education in the fields of art and creative technology.

 * [FutureLearn](https://www.futurelearn.com/ "FutureLearn") - FutureLearn offers a diverse selection of free courses from leading universities and cultural institutions from around the world.